-- In March 2015, we acquired Sterling Engineering Corporation ("Sterling") for approximately \$10.1 million.
-Founded in 1941, Sterling provides complex machining services and its business is concentrated with aircraft jet engine and ground turbine manufacturers; - In September 2015, we acquired Compac Development Corporation ("Compac") for approximately \$1.5 million.
-Founded in 1976, Compac specializes in the manufacture of RFI/EMI (Radio Frequency Interference Electromagnetic Interference) shielded enclosures for electronic components; - In January 2017 we sold AMK Welding, Inc., for \$4.5 million, net of a working capital adjustment of (\$240,000) plus additional payments based on net revenue not to exceed \$1.5 million.
-We acquired AMK Welding in October, 2014.
+- In March 2015, we acquired Sterling Engineering Corporation ("Sterling") for approximately \$9.6 million.
+Founded in 1941, Sterling provides complex machining services and its business is concentrated with aircraft jet engine and ground turbine manufacturers; and - In September 2015, we acquired Compac Development Corporation ("Compac") for approximately \$1.5 million.
+Founded in 1976, Compac specializes in the manufacture of RFI/EMI (Radio Frequency Interference Electromagnetic Interference) shielded enclosures for electronic components. - In January 2017 we sold AMK Welding, Inc., which we had acquired in October 2014 for \$4.5 million, plus additional payments based on net revenue not to exceed \$1.5 million.